NataliaFomkina/Finder-of-file-and-its-copies/README.md

 To launch:

-1.Make sure you have java installed on your computer (in command line run: java --version)
+1. Make sure you have java installed on your computer (in command line run: java --version)
 2. Download Main.class
 3. Open command line, change current directory to Main.class file's directory
 4. Execute: java Main